Photo Credit: Allegheny College

 Rural educators and schools

-Bowser, K. M. & Hunter, S. B. Time to Change?
-Switching from One Next-Generation Teacher Evaluation System to Another and its Association with Student Achievement Scores.
+Hunter, S. B. & Bowser, K. M. (conditionally accepted).
+Time to Change?
+Switching from One Next-Generation Teacher Evaluation System to Another and Its Association with Student Achievement Scores.